SagarMaheshwary/kind-microservices-demo/readme.md

 devbox shell
 ```

-Inside the shell, tools like Docker, Kind, kubectl, and cloud-provider-kind are installed and isolated to the project directory.
+Inside the shell, tools like Kind, kubectl, and cloud-provider-kind are installed and isolated to the project directory. (you still need to install Docker separately)

 ## Setup & Deployment